-Tellem says, “We are thrilled to learn that organizations throughout the world now are observing
+Tellem added, “We are thrilled to learn that organizations throughout the world

-World Turtle Day, including those in India, Australia, the UK and many other countries.”
-Tellem notes
+now are observing World Turtle Day, including those in Pakistan, Borneo, India, Australia, the UK and many other countries.”

-that biologists and other experts predict the complete disappearance of these reptiles within the next 50 years.
+that biologists and other experts predict the disappearance of turtles and tortoises within the next 50 years.